hms-dbmi/PIC-SURE_API-BioDataCatalyst-examples/README.md

+**ARCHIVED REPOSITORY: the content of this repo has been moved, and the latest versions are now available in https://github.com/hms-dbmi/Access-to-Data-using-PIC-SURE-API, under the `/NHLBI_BioData_Catalyst/` folder**

 # PIC-SURE_API BioData Catalyst examples

 Jupyter Notebooks examples of PIC-SURE API use-cases, using BioData Catalyst studies.
 PIC-SURE API is available in two languages --R and python.
 PIC-SURE API requires R 3.5 or later, or python 3.6 or later.

 ## Installing the repository